Ayesha-sys-QA/CucumberFramework/README.md

 ---

-*Available for remote QA roles – open to Swiss relocation 2026.*
+*Available for remote QA roles – open to Swiss based projects 2026.*